-- 3. Immunity.
+3. Immunity.

-- a.
+a.
 Suit.

-- b.
+b.
 Subpoena.

-- 4. Mediator to manage process.
+- Mediator to manage process. - a.

-- a.
 Substantive problem is the parties' problem to be solved by the parties.

-- b.
-Mediator has to guide and keep on track the problem solving process, does not solve the substantive problem.
+Mediator has to guide and keep on track the problem solving process; does not solve the substantive problem.

-- c.
+c.
 May have to mediate re the mediation process.

-- Mediator as arbitrator.
+- 5. Mediator as arbitrator.

 - a.
 This process.

 - b.
 Later dispute.

 - 6. Arbitrator as mediator.

 - 7. Mediator will withdraw.

 - a.
 If conflict of interest.

 - b.
 If parties not participating in good faith.

 - c.
 If clear mediation will not be successful.

 - d.
 If mediator would be party to a crime or fraud.

 - E. Role of Counsel and Parties in Preparation.

-- I. Must understand mediation -- know what to expect.
+- 1. Must understand mediation -- know what to expect.

 - a.
 The variations on the themes.

 - b.
 The pros & cons.

-- 2. Understand all counsel's and all parties' negotiating techniques.
+- Understand all counsel's and all parties' negotiating techniques. - a.

-- a.
 Principled.

-- b.
-Scorched earth.

-- 3. Beware misconceptions.